 Applied AI

-AI-Driven Regulatory Sandboxing for New York and Toronto Zoning Changes
+AI-Driven Regulatory Sandbox for New York and Toronto Zoning Changes

 Executive Summary

-Key takeaways include the following: a) building a sandbox as a platform rather than a one-off model, b) employing agentic workflows to capture stakeholder dynamics and policy feedback loops, c) embracing distributed systems practices to manage scale, data provenance, and cross-jurisdiction consistency, d) applying rigorous technical due diligence to data quality, model governance, security, and compliance, and e) establishing a road map that aligns long-term modernization with regulatory mandates and public accountability.
+Key takeaways include the following: a) build a platform rather than a one-off model, b) leverage agentic workflows to capture stakeholder dynamics and policy feedback loops, c) apply distributed systems discipline to data provenance, scale, and jurisdictional consistency, d) enforce rigorous data quality, model governance, security, and explainability, and e) compose a roadmap that aligns modernization with regulatory mandates and public accountability.

 • Agentic modeling of residents, developers, planners, transit operators, and regulators to simulate responses to zoning changes